 - Informal coffees and Q&As with the counselors

 - Direct advocacy

 students who have chosen to take a gap year in the past five years

 I understood the value of this education first hand when I went off to college.
 My persistence and strong desire to learn and connect with my professors was a reflection of the close relationships I made with my teachers at Latin.

 Latin taught me from a young age how to be organized, think critically and manage a rigorous academic load.

 When I got to Kenyon, I had a head start because of Latin.
 It wasn't just that I was confident in writing a paper.
 It was that while everyone else was learning to write a paper, I had time to think about the bigger picture.

 College Counseling at Latin begins formally at the end of the first semester of junior year but is an informal process that builds upon strong academic and personal advising that takes place throughout students’ high school career.
 In the freshman and sophomore years, students are encouraged to get involved in school activities, athletics and clubs to hone their own academic interests and artistic talents.
 The best foundation for a successful college process is the same foundation for a successful high school experience.
 Students are encouraged to enroll in a variety of appropriate courses that expand their minds and challenge their sensibilities and to join organizations that test them as citizens, competitors and leaders.

-Beginning in the spring semester, all students will meet in group seminar classes with a college counselor, discussing a variety of issues related to the college search process.
+Beginning in the spring semester, all students will meet in group seminar classes with a college counselor to discuss a variety of issues related to the college search process.
 These classes will continue in the fall of senior year, when the tone will switch from informative and exploratory to one that is more administrative where we collectively tackle the actual business of applying to students’ schools.

 Throughout the spring these seminars address a variety of topics that include but are not limited to: